• Home

 • You can find some information about eating disorder prevalence, demographics, and pathology on the NRFi Research page and in the publications hyperlinked on the Publications page.

-• In addition to the resources provided below, you can fund an abundance of free resources on Dr. Bray's website (www.brennabray.com).
+• You can also find an abundance of free resources on Dr. Bray's website (www.brennabray.com).

 Screening Tools with Empirical Validation and Support